aryanraj7791/Delta-demo/README.md

 # Delta-demo
-This is a Github demo project
+This is a Github demo project.